ewhicher/matter/content/collections/pov/ux-of-ai.md

     content:
       -
         type: text
-        text: 'Are you looking to create a Good AI?'
+        text: 'Are you looking to create Good AI?'
   -
     type: heading
     attrs: